Semester at Roehampton

 The following external scholarship opportunities are available to students from the United States:

 Autumn: 31 May

 Arrival and Orientation: 13–16 September

 If you are coming to the University of Roehampton under an exchange agreement or through one of our partner institutions, please contact them directly for fee information.

-Please note, if a student withdraws 1 month prior to arrival, there is a £500 Administrative Fee due, exceptional circumstances considered.
-If a student withdraws after arrival, there is no refund.
+If a student withdraws within 1 month prior to arrival, there is a £500 Administrative Fee due, exceptional circumstances considered.
+If a student withdraws after arrival, they are liable to pay full fees.